erkexzcx/stalkerhek/README.md

 # How it works

-Once this app is started, it immediatelly with your defined stalker portal using defined credentials and starts listening for requests.
+Once this app is started, it authenticates with your defined stalker portal using defined credentials and starts listening for connections from your devices.
 Then you need to set all your Stalker TV boxes to this app (from TV box perspective, this app is stalker portal now).
 And that's it - this app forwards pretty much all requests, while ignoring authentication reuests (that are responsible for disconnecting all other tv boxes that uses the same account).

 This is how your typical set-tup box works now:
 ```